 The History of the French Conquest of the Red River Delta

 The French turned their attention to the northern part of Vietnam, known to them as Tonkin, in the 1870s.
-French troops initially conquered Hanoi in 1873, and returned to fully conquer the city in 1882.
-While Cochinchina was considered a colony under the French, Tonkin was initially labelled as a “protectorate,” meaning that the region was still nominally ruled by the Nguyen court at Hue until 1887.
-However, the region was effectively ruled by a French resident, who could demand audiences with the emperor.
+French troops initially conquered Hanoi in 1873, and returned to conquer the city in 1882 entirely.
+While Cochinchina was considered a colony under the French, Tonkin was initially labeled as a “protectorate,” meaning that the region was still nominally ruled by the Nguyen court at Hue until 1887.
+After that, however, the region was effectively ruled by a French resident, who could demand an audience with the emperor.
 Agriculture was not the primary priority of the French in Tonkin, who aimed to gain access to southern China and Tonkin’s coal and mineral supplies during their first invasion.
-This did not stop the French from attempting to develop a plantation economy in Tonkin, much like the one that they had developed in Cochinchina.
+However, this did not stop the French from attempting to develop a plantation economy in Tonkin, much like the one that they had developed in Cochinchina.
 However, by the time the French arrived in Tonkin, land in the arable Red River Delta was already greatly parceled.
 The Red River Delta flows from the mountains of Yunnan, China, into the Gulf of Tonkin in northern Vietnam.
-The drastic elevation change between the river’s source and its delta makes for a fast flowing rapidly changing river.
-These changes only grew more dramatic beginning in the late seventeenth century, when mining began in areas near the river’s source.
-The stripping of sediment from settled mining regions turned the river red with sediment, leading to the river’s modern name.
+The drastic elevation change between the river’s source and its delta makes for a fast-flowing, rapidly changing river.
+These changes only grew more dramatic in the late seventeenth century, when mining began in areas near the river’s source.
+The sediment stripping from settled mining regions turned the river red from the sediment, leading to the river’s modern name.
 The Red River’s high sediment content was deposited in its delta, leading to a constantly changing landscape.
 The delta’s landscape has been regularly growing for four thousand years, opening more land for human settlement in the western delta.
-The modern waterways of the delta were only established in the past three hundred years, emphasizing the dynamic nature of the landscape.
+However, the modern waterways of the delta were only established in the past three hundred years, emphasizing the dynamic nature of the landscape.
 Due to the uneven deposition of sediments and the already present soil varieties of the region, the delta consists of distinct regions.
-In general, the central and lower delta, where the Red River deposited most of its sediments, is richer in nutrients.
+The central and lower delta, where the Red River deposited most of its sediments, is richer in nutrients.
 Due to its more northern latitude, northern Vietnam experiences more distinct seasons than its southern counterpart.
-Broadly speaking, the wet season lasts from April to October, while the dry season lasts from November to March.
+The wet season lasts from April to October, while the dry season lasts from November to March.
 However, there is great regional variation within this pattern, and many regions, such as Hanoi, can distinguish four seasons.
 The delta also generally receives a preliminary rainy period during midwinter due to its northern latitude.
 The long rainy season, combined with the risk of typhoons during the same period and the fast flow of the Red River, contributes to a high risk of flooding in the Red River Delta.
 According to the historical record, flood years are often followed by drought years.
 The flood and drought cycle endanger crops grown in the delta, placing the population of the region at risk of famine.

 Map of French Indochina from the colonial period showing its six subdivisions: Tonkin, Annam, Cochinchine, Cambodge, Laos and Kwangchow Wan.
 Source: Wikipedia.